pouc/qlik-css-menu/README.md

 * contex menu on right click
 * Allow editing sheet properties
 * Context menu on right click
-* Digest issue when having 15 or more issue (this is a big one)
+* Digest issue when having 15 or more sheets (this is a big one)

 # Known Issues
 Following minor knows issues exists